MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Experiments

-We train a generative model for each lead using $8$ NVIDIA RTX 4090 GPUs.
-The training process is divided into two steps: (1) train a backbone DDPM that is injected with EPK via DCA; (2) train the CICN while freezing the parameters of DDPM.
+All models are trained on $8$ NVIDIA RTX 4090 GPUs.
+The training process is divided into three steps: (1) train a backbone DDPM that fuses EPK via DCA; (2) train a CFE and maintain a prototype for each drug; (3) train the CDC-Net while freezing the parameters of the backbone and the CFE.
 We set $T=1000$ and the forward process variances to constants increasing linearly from $\beta_1=10^{-4}$ to $\beta_T=0.02$.
-We use Adam optimizer~\citep{kingma2015adam} with a batch size of $16$ and a learning rate of $2\times10^{-4}$.
+We use the Adam optimizer~\citep{kingma2015adam} with a batch size of $16$ and a learning rate of $2\times10^{-4}$.
+The momentum parameter $\gamma$ and the weight of the causal guidance loss $\lambda$ are set to $0.99$ and $0.1$, respectively.
 We train all models for $50$ epochs.
-During the validation phase, we generate the corresponding post-dose ECGs at specific time points by varying the clinical data input to CICN.
+During the validation phase, we generate the post-dose ECGs at specific time points by varying the drug information input to CDC-Net.